Before You Sell: EcoATM Checklist

 Check the price

-EcoATM kiosks are great if you need cash fast, but if you're interested in getting the most money possible for your used smartphone it's a good idea to compare prices from other buyers first.
+EcoATM kiosks are great if you need cash fast, but if you're interested in getting the most money possible for your used smartphone it's a good idea to compare prices first (updated ecoATM prices as of 10/08/18).
 Visit Flipsy.com and find your phone to instantly compare offers from dozens of online buyback companies.
 Flipsy will display the best buyback offer in comparison to other offers on a single page, as well as the private market value of your smartphone – what you can expect to receive if you sell it on Craigslist, Ebay, and other private marketplaces.
-Then, compare those prices ecoATM's offer – you can get it directly from the ecoATM website.
+You can also get up-to-date prices directly from the ecoATM website.

 If you're already at the kiosk location, you can download Flipsy's free “What's My Phone Worth?” app, which instantly analyzes your smartphone and tells you what it's worth to buyback companies and on the private market, then compare those prices to the offer made by the ecoATM kiosk.